yatsky/EverydayProgram/README.md

 * Finally launched the big project of my running club.
 * OK, tomorrow I'll have my first driver's test and good luck to me!
 * Good night to you.

+##2015.04.09
+* Got my self a MBA, so you know, have to stay with it for some time.
+* Good night!